November 20, 2023

 FIND A QUALITY UPFITTER TO BOOST BUSINESS

-One of the first things you should look for in an upfitter is that they’re certified by a credible organization.
-Upfitters being members of The National Truck Equipment Association is one surefire way to identify a quality upfitter partner.
+When searching for an upfitter, look to see that they’re certified by a credible organization.
+Being a member of the National Truck Equipment Association is one surefire way to identify a quality upfitter.

-The NTEA’s Member Verification Program “recognizes eligible companies in the work truck industry for outstanding business practices, validating successful implementation of quality standards.”
-There are a number of criteria, ranging from upfit capabilities, regulations adherence, insurability, finances, safety, training and quality, that NTEA members seeking MVP certification must meet.
+NTEA’s Member Verification Program “recognizes eligible companies in the work truck industry for outstanding business practices and successful implementation of quality standards.”
+To qualify, NTEA members must meet criteria set for capabilities, regulation adherence, insurability, safety, training, finances, quality, and more.

-Finding an upfit partner that can get the job done is important, but it’s more important they get the job done well.
-You’re busy making sales calls and manning the dealership lot, you don’t have a lot of time to deal with upfit issues, mishaps or unhappy customers.
+Finding an upfit partner that can get the job done is important.
+But what’s more important is getting the job done well.
+You’re busy making sales calls and manning the dealership lot; you don’t have time to deal with upfit issues, mishaps or unhappy customers.

 Make sure your upfit partner has a long track record of producing quality upfits that can stand the test of time for your customers.
 After all, a poor experience on a product from your lot reflects on you.

-It’s very important you have a fair, responsive and capable partner when situations like this arise.
-A good upfit partner should have no issues working out agreements for customer warranty and support issues, and also for vehicle maintenance and service.
+It’s important that you have a fair, responsive and capable partner when situations like this arise.
+A good upfit partner should have no issues working out agreements for customer warranty and support issues, as well as vehicle maintenance and service.